Arts and crafts thrive in the Glen Innes Highlands. Take time to explore the many galleries, artists, crafts stores, antiques, museums and treasures.

 Open: Monday - Friday 10am - 4pm and Saturdays 9am - 1pm

-This concept launched on Saturday 8th August 2020 and will be held the second Saturday of each month.
+This concept launched in August of 2020 and has continued to be held on the second Saturday of each month.

 Open: 2nd Saturday of each month 9am - 3pm

 Find all the quirky arts and crafts of Glen Innes in all corners of the Knick Knackery.
-You’ll find the friendly volunteers having a chat with coffee while teaching crafts activities.
-There are also lots of treasures and bric-a-brac finds throughout the shop.
+You’ll find the friendly volunteers having a chat with a coffee while teaching craft activities.
+There are also lots of treasures and bric-a-brac finds for sale in the shop.

 Located the on the corner of Wentworth and Bourke Streets